teo-jun-xiong/wing_it/README.md

 ###### This sounds familar!
 Disclaimer: Wing It is developed with the intention of it being a supplement - not a one-stop application service for travellers to gather information, book acommodations, and plan their itineraries with.

+One of the most widely used trip planner, is one that forms the foundation of many popular trip planners out there is Google Maps.
+There are many powerful features that it provides: fastest routes, shortest routes, Google Trips.
+It is admittedly simple to draw parallels from Google Trips and Wing It

 ## Installation

 ## Usage